Supreme Guide: Making an Online Photography Portfolio in 2023

 2. Choose a WordPress Portfolio Theme

-One of the best things about using WordPress for your portfolio website is that there are thousands of beautiful WordPress themes available (free and premium) that will give your portfolio the visual appeal you want.
+One of the best things about using WordPress for your portfolio website is that thousands of beautiful WordPress themes are available (free and premium) to give your portfolio the visual appeal you want.

-You can find free WordPress themes in the official WordPress Repository, or you can search in your WordPress dashboard for themes by going to Appearance > Themes > Add New.
+You can find free WordPress themes in the official WordPress Repository or search in your WordPress dashboard for themes by going to Appearance Themes Add New.
 From there, search for ”portfolio” in the search bar to filter the theme choices.

-You can also find plenty of other free and premium WordPress themes on the internet from various marketplaces and theme companies like ThemeForest and StudioPress.
+You can find many other free and premium WordPress themes online from various marketplaces and theme companies like ThemeForest and StudioPress.

 3. Customize Your Theme Settings